Keeping up with large family living without forgetting anything can be a challenge. These simple to do lists will keep you running like an Olympian.

 It’s hard to keep track of everyone’s schedule, especially once your kids are school aged.
 Everyone has products due, places to be, and it’s never easy to remember to schedule appointments and meetings.
 Most Moms can’t keep it all together without some type of system in place.

-When I was young, my own mom kept track of me and my four siblings with a wall calendar.
-She would color code our schedules so she knew at a glance who had to be where.
+When I was young, my own mom kept track of our big family with a wall calendar.
+She would color code our schedules so she knew at a glance which of the five kids had to be where.

 That method worked pretty great… but I’ll admit that I’m thankful for the digital age we live in!
 I’ve got a calendar I can keep right in my pocket.
 I can access it any time.
 (Like when I’m trying to schedule a follow up at the doctor’s office…and I know I’ll forget by the time I get home!)